-Mechanical Ventilation with Heat Recovery (MVHR) is covered under System 4 of the Building Regulations, Approved Document F. MVHR systems are required to provide at all times the minimum whole building ventilation rate.
+Mechanical Ventilation with Heat Recovery (MVHR) is a key ventilation method (previously under system 4 - pre June 2022) Approved Document F. MVHR systems are required to provide at all times the minimum whole building ventilation rate.
 This can be calculated by determining the whole building ventilation supply rate and the whole building extract rate.
 Approved Document F provides required airflow rates for MVHR systems.

 MVHR units are compact, and can usually be sited in a cupboard, attic or ceiling void, although best practice suggests that the unit should be installed within the building’s heat envelope.
 The most compact units can fit into a space the size of a kitchen cupboard.
 Aside from space, the most important consideration is noise.
 If properly installed, MVHR units are not noisy, but common sense is advised: a unit directly above a bedroom might disturb a light sleeper.
 Another noise factor is ducting: if the ducts are not the right size for the volume of air they handle, they will cause noise.

 As we saw from the BRE’s research, most MVHR installations are imperfect.
 For that reason, it’s highly recommended that developers work with professional installers who are specialists in MVHR.
 EnviroVent provide expert installation for a wide range of MVHR units and systems.

 © EnviroVent Ltd 2023.
 All right reserved.
 Part of S&P Group.